awsdocs/aws-kms-developer-guide/doc_source/symmetric-asymmetric.md

 **Learn more**
 + For a table that compares the AWS KMS API operations that apply to each type of CMK, see [Comparing Symmetric and Asymmetric CMKs](symm-asymm-compare.md)\.
++ To find out whether a CMK is symmetric or asymmetric, see [Identifying Symmetric and Asymmetric CMKs](find-symm-asymm.md)\.
 + To examine the difference in the default key policy that the AWS KMS console sets for symmetric and asymmetric CMKs, see [Allows Key Users to Use the CMK with AWS Services](key-policies.md#key-policy-service-integration)\.
 + To specify the key specs, key usage, encryption algorithms, and signing algorithms that principals in your account can use for CMKs, see [AWS KMS Condition Keys](policy-conditions.md#conditions-kms)\.
 + To learn about the throttle limits that apply to different types of CMKs, see [Rate Limits](requests-per-second.md)\.